 The design of SMC for the buck-boost converter is most commonly done using simulation and iterative experimental analysis to obtain the desired system parameters and the controller's parameters.
-Other advanced control methodologies like gain scheduling or adaptive control can also be used in this controller design to improve SMC performance.
+Other advanced control methodologies like Gain scheduling or adaptive control also can use in this controller design to improve the SMC performances.